Do you have Hashimoto’s thyroiditis?

-Another important factor in going gluten free is that usually it results in removal of inflammatory and processed foods from the diet.
+Another important factor in going gluten-free is that it necessarily results in the removal of inflammatory and processed foods from the diet.

-Yes, some people who go "gluten free" still eat gluten free goods, sugars, and breads - but for patients who remove processed and inflammatory foods they notice an improvement.
+Yes, some people who go “gluten-free” still eat gluten-free goods, sugars, and bread but patients who remove processed and inflammatory foods, notice an improvement.

-Switching to a whole foods based diet will help improve nutrients, reduce inflammation and support adrenal and other hormone function.
+Switching to a whole-food-based diet will help improve nutrients, reduce inflammation, and support adrenal and other hormone functions.

-We will talk more about the right way to go gluten free below (as well as many mistakes that patients make while going gluten free).
+We will talk more about the right way to go gluten-free below (as well as the many mistakes that patients make while going gluten-free).

-One of the most under diagnosed intestinal issue in hypothyroid patients is small intestinal bacterial overgrowth.
+One of the most under-diagnosed intestinal issues in hypothyroid patients is small intestinal bacterial overgrowth.

-Localized GI inflammation may also lead to increased intestinal permeability which can further increase the likelihood of developing autoimmunity through molecular mimicry.
+Localized GI inflammation may also lead to increased intestinal permeability which can further increase the likelihood of developing autoimmunity through molecular mimicry (4).

 Hashimoto’s and Gluten Research

-While we've already established that there is a clear link (and increased risk) for patients who have Hashimoto's and celiac disease I want to direct your attention to some other research that is quite interesting.
+While we’ve already established that there is a clear link (and increased risk) between patients who have Hashimoto’s and celiac disease, I want to direct your attention to some other research that is quite interesting.

 #1.
 Many cases of Hashimoto’s and Celiac disease may be due to polyglandular autoimmune syndrome.

-But their presence may indicate involvement of multiple glands in their autoimmune condition.
+But their presence may indicate the involvement of multiple glands in their autoimmune condition.

 You can see a complete list of autoimmune diseases associated with autoimmune thyroiditis such as Hashimoto’s and which autoimmune diseases may accompany this autoimmune disease.